 Middle East respiratory syndrome coronavirus

 People of all ages have been affected by MERS-CoV, although the median age is about 50 years old (range 9 months to 94 years), with a male predominance.
 Most patients experience severe acute respiratory syndrome requiring hospitalization.
-As of January 23, 2015, 956 laboratory-confirmed cases, including at least 351 deaths, have been reported to the World Health Organization (WHO).
+More than 2560 laboratory-confirmed cases, including at least 881 deaths, have been reported to the World Health Organization (WHO).
 The WHO has reported many cases involving patients with chronic underlying medical conditions (hypertension, diabetes mellitus) or immunosuppression (renal transplantation, chronic corticosteroid use).
-Per the WHO, on June 26, 2013, the Ministry of Health in Saudi Arabia announced 6 asymptomatic cases; 4 cases (aged 7-15 years) were among contacts of confirmed cases, and 2 were female health care workers.
+Asymptomatic cases have been reported, mostly among contacts of laboratory-confirmed cases.

 Patients who have recently traveled to the Middle East and have unexplained fever and/or symptoms of a lower respiratory illness, including cough, dyspnea, weakness and fatigue, within 14 days of travel should be investigated for MERS-CoV.
 Less frequent symptoms may include gastrointestinal symptoms such as abdominal pain, vomiting, and/or diarrhea.

 Cases involving immunocompromised patients, including renal transplantation and chronic corticosteroid use, have been described.

 Data suggest that camels are likely a primary source of human MERS-CoV infection, although the routes of direct or indirect transmission are yet unknown.
 MERS-CoV is similar to the severe acute respiratory syndrome coronavirus (SARS-CoV) found in bats responsible for the 2003-2004 international pandemic.
 A novel pneumonia-like coronavirus (severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2]) causing an outbreak in Wuhan City, Hubei Province, China, was reported to the WHO at the end of December 2019.
 On March 11, 2020, the WHO declared COVID-19 a pandemic.